Spectral analysis of high-dimensional spot volatility matrix with applications: Introduction

 The rest of the article is organized as follows.
-In Section \ref{sec:setup}, we introduce the framework of high-frequency data, the related assumptions and give out the realized spot volatility matrix estimator.
+In Section \ref{sec:setup}, we introduce the framework of high-frequency data, the related assumptions and present the realized spot volatility matrix estimator.
 In Section \ref{sec:asy}, we present the asymptotic results regarding to the empirical spectral distribution and the linear spectral statistics of the realized spot volatility matrix estimator.
-For the application of the identity test for the spot volatility matrix, we propose two test statistics and present their asymptotic properties in Section \ref{sec:app}.
-Simulation studies are conducted in Section \ref{sec:sim} to verify our established theory and demonstrate the finite sample performance of the proposed test statistics.
+For the application of identity test and sphericity test for the spot volatility matrix, we propose several test statistics and present their asymptotic properties in Section \ref{sec:app}.
 Section \ref{sec:conc} concludes the paper.
-All the technical proofs of the main theoretical conclusions are given in the Appendix, subsequently.
+In a separate supplementary material, we conduct simulation studies to verify our established theory and demonstrate the finite sample performance of the proposed test statistics.